oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_FAQ.md

 ### Where Can I find ICC Profiles

-Some are already included in the package, like sRGB, ECI- and a Adobe RGB as well as Gray, CIE\*Lab, CIE\*XYZ, ITU-Lab and some press profiles like for FOGRA, SWOP, SNAP and GRACoL printing conditions.
+Some are already packaged in OpenICC on www.sourceforge.net, like sRGB, ECI- and a Adobe RGB as well as Gray, CIE\*Lab, CIE\*XYZ, ITU-Lab and some press profiles like for FOGRA, SWOP, SNAP and GRACoL printing conditions.
 The used printing condition character sets are as well included.
 More profiles can be found on this [link collection](http://www.behrmann.name/index.php?option=com_weblinks&catid=73&Itemid=95).
 They should be installed in the [system paths](/wiki/OpenIccDirectoryProposal "wikilink") to be seen by most